Introduction to Merchant Account Quotes

 In general, you should pay as little as possible for merchant services, negotiating the rate around 2.5% of the total credit card payments you receive.
 ACH or debit card fees should be even lower.
 Be sure to compare low cost merchant processing companies to find the best rates available.

-You may pay more for additional merchant services beyond your merchant account.
+You may pay more for additional merchant services beyond your ecommerce merchant account.
 They can include services like a payment gateway which is an online integration that secures transactions and payments.
-If you're a retail shop, you'll want a physical terminal.
+If you're a retail shop, or looking for a retail merchant account, you'll want a physical terminal.
 This is where customers slide, insert, or tap their card to make payments in-person.

 Can I create my own merchant account?